 This program represents the projects within Ventura County relating to the Commission's rail programs, including Metrolink, which is part of a regional commuter rail network that provides a safe and reliable transit alternative to driving alone.
-The Rail Program, at \$4,808,200, is 8% of the budget and includes three project tasks.
+The Rail Program, at \$4,467,700, is 7% of the budget and includes three project tasks.

 The LOSSAN budget task increased for staffing and office support costs.
-The Metrolink Commuter Rail budget decreased as Fiscal Year 2016/2017 included one-time costs.
+The Metrolink Commuter Rail budget decreased as Fiscal Year 2016/2017 included one-time costs and some of the operating costs were covered by federal funds that flow directly to Metrolink.
 The Santa Paula Branch Line budget increased for staffing costs.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.